merkste/prism/README-STTT16.txt

 prism/bin/prism prism-examples/dice/two_dice.nm -pf 'quantile( min r, Pmax>0.5 [ F{reward{"coin_flips"}<=r} s1=7] )'

 "What is the minimal number of coin flips that is needed for the best scheduler to ensure that process 1 is done (s=7) with probability at least 0.5"

 The implementation of the symbolic quantile engines has been improved since the TACAS'16 version as detailed in the article.
-You can still access the previous version using the -quantileTACAS16 flag.
+You can still access the previous implementation using the -quantileTACAS16 flag.

+For CTMCs, quantiles have the form

+quantile( min t, P>0.5 [ F<=t "goal" ] )

+i.e., using a time-bounded path formula.
+See the information about the experiments for an example.

+You can set the desired precision for the approximative quantile calculation via the -quantileCtmcPrecision parameter, e.g.,

+-quantileCtmcPrecision 1e-6

+would be the default setting.

 Expectations for co-safety LTL